 A convertible strap bra is just as the name implies, one where the standard top of cup to back of band line of the straps is able to be modified into a racerback to pull those lines inward.
 A versatile addition to your wardrobe, choose a style like the True Body Triangle Convertible Strap Bra, which features slim straps and a plunging neckline, making it well suited to many tops and dresses.

 Similar to the alternative strap configuration on a convertible strap bra, the racerback style is a classic for comfort, as well as avoiding traditional strap lines.
-Our take on the sporty style goes one step further in True Body Mesh, ensuring the ultimate in cooling comfort.
-Available in both standard and full cup designs, the True Body Lift Mesh Racerback delivers wirefree lift and breathable support with extra airflow right where you need it most.
+Our take on the style goes one step further in soft lace, ensuring ultimate style.
+The True Body Triangle Lace Racerback delivers wirefree lift and feels like wearing nothing at all (our favorite feeling).

 Tank Top with Built in Bra